gap-actions/run-pkg-tests/README.md

-# run-test-for-packages V2
+# run-pkg-tests V2

 This GitHub action runs the test-suite of a GAP package.

 ## Usage

-The action `run-test-for-packages` has to be called by the workflow of a GAP package.
+The action `run-pkg-tests` has to be called by the workflow of a GAP package.
 By default it runs the file `tst/testall.g`, gathering coverage while doing so.